brobro10000/Work-Day-Scheduler/README.md

 ![Input](assets/images/TextInputSS.PNG)

 - The values for each timing is dynamically added into local storage, even if the user has not entered a value in.
 The way the code is structured, eliminates the need for error checking.
-It also allows us to reuse the code structure to include a more dynamic scheduler to include multiple days, months and years giving the dynamic structre.
+It also allows us to reuse the code structure to include a more dynamic scheduler to include multiple days, months and years giving the dynamic structure.

 ![localStorage](assets/images/localStorageSS.PNG)

-- Because its saved in localstorage, opening the page up again brings up our saved data!
+- Because its saved in local storage, opening the page up again brings up our saved data!

 ![localStorage2](assets/images/localStorage2SS.PNG)

-- Finally, the structure of the code allows us to consistently save to localstorage without facing indexing issues or worrying about data that may already exist.
+- Finally, the structure of the code allows us to consistently save to local storage without facing indexing issues or worrying about data that may already exist.

 ![localStorage3](assets/images/localStorage3SS.PNG)